CumulusNetworks/docs/content/cumulus-linux/Layer-3/Virtual-Routing-and-Forwarding---VRF.md

 {{%notice note%}}

 There are cases where `systemd` instances do not work; you must use a service-specific configuration option instead.
-For example, to configure `rsyslogd` to send messages to remote systems over a VRF:
+For example, you can configure `rsyslogd` to send messages to remote systems over a VRF:

     action(type="omfwd" Target="hostname or ip here" Device="mgmt" Port=514
     Protocol="udp")

 {{%/notice%}}

-## <span id="src-8366666_VirtualRoutingandForwarding-VRF-routeleaking" class="confluence-anchor-link"></span><span>VRF Route Leaking</span>
+## <span id="src-8362942_VirtualRoutingandForwarding-VRF-routeleaking" class="confluence-anchor-link"></span><span>VRF Route Leaking</span>

 The most common use case for VRF is to use multiple independent routing and forwarding tables; however, there are situations where destinations